Determination of all pure quantum states from a minimal number of observables: Introduction

-There have been some recent breakthroughs in the study of informational completeness of quantum measurements.
-For instance, the authors of \cite{BCE06,BCE07,BBC07,BBC09} showed that measurements with 4n-2 generic rank-1 observables are injective modulo phase and the authors of \cite{Bodmann} gave an example of $4n-4$ specific rank 1 observables with the same property.
-It is conjectured in \cite{SFM} that $4n-4$ is the minimal number of rank-1 observables required for injectivity modulo phase.
+There has been some recent progress in the study of phase retrieval, which bears on questions in quantum information completeness.
+Balan, Bodmann, Casazza and Edidin showed in \cite{BCE06,BCE07,BBC07,BBC09} that 4n-2 generic vectors in $\mathbb{C}^n$ are injective modulo phase, Hammen and Bodmann gave an example of $4n-4$ specific vectors with the same property \cite{Bodmann} and Hering, Vinzant, Conca and Edidin proved that 4n-4 generic vectors in $\mathbb{C}^n$ are injective modulo phase \cite{CEHV} .

-Note that a rank $n$ observable corresponds to a collection of $n$ rank-1 observables $\iff$ the n rank-1 observables form an orthonormal set.
-Thus, the setting of the papers referenced above is different than ours and to the best of our knowledge, our result is the first of its kind.
-In this paper we establish that 4 observables are generically sufficient to determine any pure state $x \in \mathbb{C}P^{n-1}$ and since by results of \cite{QTPI,SFM}, at least 4 observables are necessary to do so when $n \geq 6$, this result is sharp.
-Our work in particular provides a large family of collections of $4n-3$ rank-1 observables which are injective modulo phase, with each element of this family corresponding to a quadratic embedding of $\mathbb{C}P^{n-1}$ into $\mathbb{R}^{4(n-1)}$.